-- 1) OSHA requires a written hearing conservation program and audiometric testing for employees exposed to noise levels at or above 85 dBA for 8 hours each day.
+- OSHA requires a written hearing conservation program and audiometric testing for employees exposed to noise levels at or above 85 dBA for 8 hours each day.
 Employees must be offered hearing protection.
 Hearing protection is mandatory for employees exposed at or above 90dBA for 8 hour time weighted noise levels. - 2) Must wear hearing protection (ear plugs, ear muffs) in elevated noise areas above 90 dBA and signs must be posted in these areas. - 3) Employees must have baseline audiometric (hearing) test to see if there are any changes in their hearing over the years.
-These tests must be done annually thereafter. - 4) When audiometric testing reveals hearing loss in one or both ears, employers must record hearing loss on OSHA forms 300 and 300-A as occupational illness. - 5) Engineering controls include enclosing machines and installing noise reducing acoustical tiles.
+These tests must be done annually thereafter. - 4) Engineering controls include enclosing machines and installing noise reducing acoustical tiles.